EventStore/EventStore/docs/http-api/api.md

 ### Resigning a leader

-Issue a resignation command on the Leader node which will explicitly start a round of elections:
+Issue a `resign` command to the Leader node which will explicitly start a round of elections:

 ```bash:no-line-numbers
 curl -X POST -d {} https://{leader_address}:2113/admin/node/resign -u admin:changeit